LearnToBeFoundation/narrative/narrative.md

 ##### Region

-Nationwide

 Below is a breakdown of every state where we've accepted a family for our tutoring.

-Alabama - 2%
-Arizona - 4%
+Texas - 12%

 California - 11%
-Colorado - 3%

 Florida - 9%

+New York - 8%

+Pennsylvania - 8%

 Georgia - 7%

+Arizona - 4%

+New Jersey - 4%

+Colorado - 3%

+North Carolina - 3%

+Ohio - 3%

+South Carolina - 3%

-Illinois - 1%
+Alabama - 2%

 Indiana - 2%

 Louisiana - 2%

+Maryland - 2%

+Mississippi - 2%

+Oklahoma - 2%

+Washington - 2%

+Illinois - 1%

 Maine - 1%
-Maryland - 2%

 Massachusetts - 1%

 Michigan - 1%
-Mississippi - 2%

 Montana - 1%
-New Jersey - 4%
-New York - 8%
-North Carolina - 3%
-Ohio - 3%
-Oklahoma - 2%
-Pennsylvania - 8%
-South Carolina - 3%
-Texas - 12%

 Virginia - 1%
-Washington - 2%